-The Group has identified a variety of ESG issues that could potentially influence our sustainable development planning, including the ESG issues outlined in the Group's previous ESG report, internal guidelines, regulatory requirements, industry trends, market practices, and areas of ESG concerns raised by our stakeholders as set out above.
-The table below presents a summary of the ESG issues deemed material to the Group's overall ESG performance:
+The Group has identified key ESG issues influencing sustainable development, based on its previous ESG report, internal guidelines, regulatory requirements, industry trends, market practices, and stakeholder concerns.
+These material ESG issues are summarised in the table below, highlighting their importance to the Group's overall ESG performance.